HossamSherif22/HossamSherif22/README.md

 # 👋 Hi, I'm Hossam Sherif

 ## 📊 About Me
-I am a **Data Analyst / Junior Data Scientist** passionate about uncovering insights from data and transforming them into actionable strategies.
-With a background in **Accounting** and certifications in **Data Analysis & Machine Learning**, I bring both business understanding and technical expertise.
+I am a **Data Analyst / Junior Machine Learning** passionate about uncovering insights from data and transforming them into actionable strategies. certifications in **Data Analysis & Machine Learning**, I bring both business understanding and technical expertise.

 - 🔎 Experienced in **data cleaning, EDA, and statistical analysis**
 - 📈 Skilled at building dashboards and visualizations for decision-making